PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_bulkchange.md

 ### Step 12.
 Bulk Change Apply SPG to all allowed rules

-The final step we perform a bulk change to apply the secruity profile group to all allowed rules.
+The final step we perform a bulk change to apply the security profile group to all allowed rules.

 API syntax for the step: